-THE UNIVERSITY OF HONG KONG DEPARTMENT OF STATISTICS AND ACTUARIAL SCIENCE Topics for STAT3799 Directed Studies in Statistics (6 credits) (Offered in both 1st and 2nd semesters of 2020 - 2021 for STAT3799) 1.
+THE UNIVERSITY OF HONG KONG DEPARTMENT OF STATISTICS AND ACTUARIAL SCIENCE Topics for STAT4799 Statistics Project (12 credits) (Offered in 2020 - 2021 year long) 1.
 Mortality Projection and Longevity Risk Life insurance companies face different types of risks.
 Within the life annuity business, we may find what is called 'longevity risk', which refers to the possibility that annuitants live longer than expected according to the life tables used for pricing, determination of benefits and technical reserves.
 This situation represents a threat to life annuity business, and therefore we need to rely on projected life tables that account for the improvement in mortality, a fact that has been observed since the second half of the 20th Century in most developed countries.
 The student who takes this project is expected to study the most widespread models in the literature for mortality projection in order to mitigate this type of risk.
 Requirement: STAT3901 and STAT3909.